BrandonJohnGrenier/pattern-microstructure/README.md

 # Triggering Validation

-Validation events will produce Generic **Result** objects which contain the state of the validation result.
-While there are many approaches to handle the Result object after a validation event, the recommended apporach is to return the Result to callers.
+Validation events produce typed *Result* objects, which contain the final (and immutable) state of a validation event.
+Valex works best when validation is performed in an appliation's business layer, and service interfaces within the business layer return typed *Result*s.

-Let's look at the following AccountService interface as an example:
+Let's take the following AccountService interface as an example:

 ```java